 Charleston County - https://www.charlestoncounty.org

 Town of Seabrook Island - http://www.townofseabrookisland.org

-Please follow the recommendations made by the local authorities and if a mandatory evacuation is issued, please leave as soon as possible to avoid long traffic delays.
+Please follow the recommendations made by the local authorities.
+If evacuating please leave as soon as possible to avoid long traffic delays.